APCSLowell/AsteroidsGame/README.md

 -------------------------------------
 1. Abstract classes are "unfinished"
 2. Abstract classes are one way that programmers can collaborate and divide up the work of a large program
 3. You're collaborating!
 Some of the work for the `Ship` class has already been done in the `Floater` class.
 Don't change it!
 Your job is to extend the `Floater` class to make a `Ship` class.
-You need to write the constructor finish the "unfinished" abstract functions in `Floater`.`
+You need to write the constructor to finish the "unfinished" abstract functions in `Floater`.`
 4. Don't declare any duplicate variables in your `Ship` class.
 You are inheriting all the variables you need from `Floater`
 5. Make sure your constructor initializes all 9 of the `protected` variables it inherits from `Floater`